 Skip advert

 Advertisement - Article continues below

-The scalloped flanks and sculpted headlights help give the new car a bold new look.
+The new design was previewed by last year’s Invitation concept, and is softer and more stylish than the previous Note’s.
 The headlights now interlock with the grille, and there’s a U-shaped crease in the doors.
 This is called the ‘squash line,’ and is inspired by the flight of a squash ball travelling round a court.

 Inside, the information displays on the dash encourage greener driving, while the sliding rear bench seat is carried over from the previous car, allowing owners to easily alter the amount of legroom or boot space.

-Three trims will be available – Visia, Acenta and Tekna – and all cars get stop-start systems, six airbags and cruise control.
-The top-of-the range Tekna also features Nissan’s new Safety Shield.
+Three specs will be available – Visia, Acenta and Tekna – and all cars get stop-start systems, six airbags and cruise control.
+The flagship Tekna also features Nissan’s new Safety Shield – a combination of a blind spot and lane-departure warning system.

+Skip advert